ArktizML/HirePilot/README.md

 # 🚧 HirePilot (Work in Progress)

-**HirePilot** is a backend application built with FastAPI designed to manage and analyze job applications.
+**HirePilot** is a back-end application built with FastAPI designed to manage and analyze job applications.

 The system helps track job offers, monitor application progress, and extract structured data from job descriptions using AI.